Rokoko/rokoko-studio-live-unreal-engine/README.md

 <img src="Images/recordingWidget.PNG">

-Inside Unreal Engine click **Play** and the suit and gloves should be setup with live link 2.0, from Rokoko Studio.
+Inside Unreal Engine click **Play** and the suit and gloves should be setup with Studio Live, from Rokoko Studio.

 <img src="Images/fingerShowcase.png">